dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-5 Sampling.md

                                   _start
 ```

 When using Intel Vtune Profiler, one can collect call stacks data by checking the corresponding "Collect stacks" box while configuring analysis.
-When using command-line interface specify `-knob enable-stack-collection=true` option.
+When using the command-line interface, specify the `-knob enable-stack-collection=true` option.

 The mechanism of collecting call stacks is very important to understand.
 Developers that are not familiar with the concept try to obtain this information by using a debugger.
 They do so by interrupting the execution of a program and analyze the call stack (e.g. `backtrace` command in `gdb` debugger).
 Don't do this, allow a profiling tool to do the job, which is much faster and gives much more accurate data.